GitJanPlata/GitJanPlata/README.md

 # Hello!
 I'm Jan :wave:

-I am a junior full-stack developer, for now I specialize in creating interactive web applications and implementing software infrastructures.
+I am a full-stack developer, for now I specialize in creating interactive web applications and implementing software infrastructures.
 My main focus is on developing attractive and functional user interfaces on the front-end.
 While I also have some basic knowledge in Backend, my main focus is on creating exceptional user experiences and optimizing development and deployment processes.

 ## My Skills